 And in a world of physical ID documents, sometimes there’s no way to avoid taking a risk.
 Vacation properties, for example, can require renters to verify their identity by sharing or showing a driver’s licence or passport.

 Education can help Canadians learn about the risks associated with taking and sharing photos of identity documents, but I believe the bigger and better solution is to establish digital ID as a fixture in our daily lives.
 That will make it unnecessary to share our identity documents through unsecure channels in the first place.

-Opportunity 3: Adoption of digital ID has the potential to improve the convenience and effectiveness of both government and private sector services, while reducing the cost of delivery.
+Opportunity 3: Digital ID could improve the convenience and effectiveness of both government and private sector services

 Digital ID is one major missing piece that can help us increase efficiency and support greater convenience for governments, businesses and consumers.